Accounting Changes and Error Corrections

 Accounting changes should be distinguished from error corrections.
 An error in previously issued financial statements is:

-• “An error in recognition, measurement, presentation, or disclosure in financial statements resulting from mathematical mistakes, mistakes in the application of generally accepted accounting principles (GAAP), or oversight or misuse of facts that existed at the time the financial statements were prepared.”
+• “an error in recognition, measurement, presentation, or disclosure in financial statements resulting from mathematical mistakes, mistakes in the application of generally accepted accounting principles (GAAP), or oversight or misuse of facts that existed at the time the financial statements were prepared.”

 Step 2 – Assess Materiality of Error

 Once an error is identified, the accounting and reporting conclusions will depend on the materiality of the error(s) to the financial statements.
 In connection with decisions related to the interpretation of federal securities laws, the Supreme Court has concluded that an item is considered material if there is "a substantial likelihood that the…fact would have been viewed by the reasonable investor as having significantly altered the 'total mix' of information made available."
 While assessing the materiality of an error is not the subject of this publication, companies (particularly SEC registrants) are directed to consider both the quantitative and qualitative considerations outlined in the extensive materiality guidance set forth in SEC Staff Accounting Bulletin (“SAB”) Topics 1.M and 1.N (formerly referred to as SAB Nos.
 99 and 108, respectively).
 Materiality should be assessed with respect to the misstatement’s impact on prior period financial statements and, in the event prior period financial statements are not restated or adjusted, with respect to the impact of the misstatement’s correction on the current period financial statements.
+Additionally, when evaluating the materiality of an error in interim period financial statements, the estimated income for the full fiscal year and the effect on earnings trends should be considered.
+Earnings trends may include consecutive quarter, year to date and year over year comparisons.
+The correction of an error may also impact other trends, such as changing net income to a net loss (or vice versa) or causing a registrant to miss analyst expectations.

 Step 3 – Report Correction of Error